12 tips for visiting Orkney in a motorhome or caravan

 6. Be careful when disposing of your toilet waste

 As caravan and motorhome owners will be well aware, it’s important to not dispose portable toilet contents anywhere other than at a specified chemical disposal point.
-Thankfully, there are some chemical disposal points available in Orkney.
+Thankfully, there are some chemical disposal points available to those who stay in certain parks in Orkney.

 Some example sites include Kirkwall Bay Touring Park and the Birsay Outdoor Centre, Hostel and Campsite.
-These sites welcome everyone to use their disposal facilities – even those who aren’t staying with them.
+These sites welcome residents of the park to use their disposal facilities.

 7. Shop locally for delicious food